w3f/Grants-Program/applications/subdeeply_network.md

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.

-We launched an application for funding through the [EOS Network Foundation](https://eosnetwork.com/funding/) grant committee that is still under review.